bingalls/quasar-admin-dashboard/api/README.md

 node ace db:seed
 ```
 ## How to Use
-Currently, this serves a simplistic example API for a job posting site, where
+Currently, this serves a simplistic example API for a dashboard, using
-each posting has an email address & description.
+postings scraped from CraigsList.
 Change this to your need, by editing
 * app/data/schema.ts
 * app/data/resolvers.ts
-After changing the name of your schema from Careers, update
+After changing the name of your schema from Postings, update
-* app/Models/Career.ts
+* app/Models/Posting.ts
 * start/routes.ts

 ## Notice